Here are some stretches I incorporate into my days.

 Stand in a door jam or at a wall with an angle.
 Place your elbow as level with your shoulder as your range of motion allows, and then turn away from your arm, opening your chest.
 Focus on feeling a stretch somewhere between your sternum and your shoulder, beneath your collar bone.
 You may want to explore moving your arm up and down, noticing how the stretch is different with your elbow higher and/or lower than your shoulder.

-This is one of my favorite movements.
-It helps to reposition your shoulders and improve our posture without actively pulling your shoulders back.
+This movement helps to reposition your shoulders and improve our posture without actively pulling your shoulders back.

 First, pay attention to your posture: Are your shoulders slumped forward?
 Head and chin down or forward?